⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 If you do not get to travel often, or even if you do, having a printable checklist that includes all the essentials can help relieve the stress and nagging feeling of what you may have forgotten.

-- First book flights, then accommodation, then tours, in that order.
-These will be your biggest costs and each item determines the date range for the next.
+- First, find affordable accommodation, then book flights, then book tours, in that order.
+These will be your biggest costs, and each item determines the optimal dates for the next.

 - Bring your own snorkel and mask.
 Daily rentals often cost more than buying new equipment!